suzannejmatthews/PDC-Unplugged/content/activities/sieveOfErastothenes.md

 ### Variation
 Moore describes an example exercise that she presents in a parallel processing lab to illustrate data parallelism.
-Originally, the exercise is meant to distinguish between task parallelism and data parallelism; however, the task parallelism component is a bit weak, and so is not included here.
+Originally, the exercise is meant to distinguish between task parallelism and data parallelism.
+The "First attempt" in (Bachelis1994) is shown as an example of "control" (task) parallelism.
+The data parallel component of the exercise as shown in (Moore2000) is extrapolated below:

 Prior to the start of the exercise, the instructor starts by writing as many integers as possible on the board (1-30 is recommended at the very least).
 To